 DCX has taken the Jeep Liberty diesel off the road.
 Once again, the diesel engine can’t meet the federal EPA standards of tier II, Bin5.
 Chrysler Group executive vice president, Frank Klegon provided an up-close and under the hood look at the 2007 Jeep Grand Cherokee diesel.
 The Grand Cherokee diesel is already available in Europe where diesel vehicles make up 50 percent of the market.

-Klegon sees hybrids and diesels buyers as two different markets, “the near term hybrid still costs more money.
+Klegon sees hybrids and diesel buyers as two different markets, “the near term hybrid still costs more money.
 Diesel has a torque advantage and gets 25 percent more miles than a gasoline engine.”

 In the same speech that LaSorda talked about ethanol, he talked about diesel;

 “We’re also working to increase the “bio content” in diesel fuel.
 In our 2007 model year Dodge Ram Heavy-Duty diesel pickup, we stepped up and endorsed the use of B20 a 20 percent biodiesel mix for use by our military, government, and commercial fleet customers.